 The longitudes of a geo point type.

-The distance (in miles) of this geo point field from the provided geohash.
-The distance (in km) of this geo point field from the provided lat/lon with a default value.
+The distance factor of this geo point field from the provided lat/lon.

+The distance factor of this geo point field from the provided lat/lon with a default value.
 Stored fields can also be accessed when executing a script.
 Note, they are much slower to access compared with document fields, but are not